matusnovak/esp32-cy7c65213-programmer/README.md

 * Do not connect a capacitor on the BOOT pin (GPIO 0 pin) towards the ground.
 It will cause the ESP32 to jump to the programming mode on power up.
 * Use 1uF capacitor between the ESP32 reset pin (also known as EN or PN pin) between it and the ground.
 You will also need 10K pull-up resistor between that same reset pin and the + 3.3V.
 * The Rx, Tx, Boot, and En pins on this board are 3.3V tolerant only.
+* The Rx LED may start blinking or stay up.
+This is due to Rx picking up noise and treating it as a signal if nothing is connected to the Rx.

 ## Connection schematic